bndtools/bnd/biz.aQute.bnd.gradle/README.md

 Bnd properties for a project can be accessed in several ways.
 Given the example property name `foo`, you can use the [`bnd` function][15], `bnd('foo', 'defaultValue')`, or directly from the [bnd extension][16], `bnd.foo`.
-To access bnd properties without any macro processing you can use the [`bndUnprocessed` function][15], `bndUnprocessed('foo', 'defaultValue')`.
+To access Bnd properties without any macro processing you can use the [`bndUnprocessed` function][15], `bndUnprocessed('foo', 'defaultValue')`.

 # Gradle Plugin for non-Workspace Builds